gdpp/astro-course/README.md

 **Astro cons**

-1 SPAs are not your approach for this it is better to use traditional frameworks.
+1 SPAs (single page application) are not your approach for this it is better to use traditional frameworks.
 2 The community is growing but it is not that big yet.
 3 Interactivity is a manual work that depends on vanilla javascript/typescript or UI framwork (islands).
 4 Integrating frameworks or UI libraries requires the foundations of those technologies.